openstack/security-doc/security-guide/source/introduction/security-boundaries-and-threats.rst

 different clouds for specific purposes.
 Users of a private cloud are typically employees of the organization that owns the cloud and are able to be held accountable for their actions.
-Employees often attend training sessions before accessing the cloud and will likely take part in regular scheduled security awareness training.
+Employees often attend training sessions before accessing the cloud and will likely take part in regularly scheduled security awareness training.
 Public clouds by contrast cannot make any assertions about their users, cloud use-cases or user motivations.
 This immediately pushes the guest security domain into a completely *untrusted* state for public cloud